 Due to this similar activation, novel research is also exploring the potential of using running as an additional therapeutic tool for individuals who may be experiencing drug or alcohol use disorders.

 Some anecdotal evidence indicates that it is possible to become addicted to the sensation of runner’s high.
 If this occurs, a person may attempt to keep achieving the runner’s high by running faster or for longer periods.

 Leptin is a hormone that regulates feelings of hunger and satiety.
-Some research suggests that leptin may also play a part in the sensation of runner’s high.

 When the researchers looked at mice, they noted that those with reduced levels of leptin ran more miles on a running wheel than those with average leptin levels.

 One of the conclusions of this study is that mice with less leptin were more likely to experience the sensation of runner’s high.

 The researchers link these findings back to evolutionary theory.
 They suggest that when leptin levels are low, this increases a person’s motivation to run to pursue food.
 This increase in motivation may make it easier for a person to experience runner’s high.